Jorge was thinking about using variables to represent lengths of a tightrope walker’s many tricks.

 feet, how long is the tightrope?

-Use Jorge's written expression and fill in the
+Use Jorge's expression and substitute

-'s.
-Can you now complete the expression?
+in for the 's.
+Can you now find the value of the expression?

 In part (b), if